wavemaker/docs/learn/app-development/deployment/build-with-docker.md

 vi Dockerfile
 ```

-You can use the following Dockerfile for building Docker image and create Docker containers by using multi-stage Dockerfile.
-You can decrease the size of the Docker image and can create light-weight containers as well.
+You can use the following Dockerfile for building Docker images and create Docker containers by using multi-stage Dockerfile.
+You can decrease the size of the Docker image and can create lightweight containers as well.

 ```Dockerfile
 FROM maven:3.8.1-jdk-8 as maven-java-node